INIU 10000mAh at a glance

 INIU 10000mAh Portable Charger Review

-In their 2019 product line, INIU Technology brings us the BI-B1 10000mAh portable power bank, a reliable choice with an innovative twist.
+In their 2019 product line, INIU Technology brings us the 10000mAh portable power bank, a reliable choice with an innovative twist.
+This is acually an upgraded model whih comes after their wildly succesful first release.
+This improved version comes with a bunch of new feautres such as an USB-Type C port.
 Read on to learn more about its unique characteristics and features.

 Capacity & Charging speed

-The INIU BI-B1 features two USB outputs with a maximum power output of 2.4A each, which enables charging your devices up to 1.4 times faster than with their factory charger.
-Even though it doesn’t support Quick Charge or Power Delivery protocols, that’s just shy of 1 hour and 36 minutes for an iPhone X or 1 hour and 10 minutes for a Samsung S9, both of which you could even charge at the same time with no noticeable increase in the charge time.
-Besides, it comes with a convenient and decorative display which makes it possible to see the remaining charge at a glance.
+The INIU 10000mAh features two USB Type-A ports with a maximum power output of 2.4A each plus the newly added USB Type-C port, which enables charging your devices up to 1.4 times faster than with their factory charger.
+Even though it doesn’t support Quick Charge or Power Delivery protocols, it comes shy of 1 hour and 36 minutes for an iPhone X or 1 hour and 10 minutes for a Samsung S9, both of which you could even charge at the same time with no noticeable increase in the charge time.
+It also features a convenient and decorative power indicator which makes it possible to see the remaining charge at a glance.

 As for the power input, you can use your phone charger with the included Micro USB cable to bring it from empty to fully charged in around 5-8 hours depending on your charger’s amperage.
 One curious feature of the device is that its output is not controlled by pressing the power button, but instead by the power draw from the USB ports.
 The power bank checks twice a minute if there is a power consumption greater than 45mA in either USB port and supplies power depending on it.